Big-Three-Org/cvrp/explanation.md

 ## Experiments and Results

 We conducted multiple experiments with different seeds and time limits to evaluate the performance of the algorithm.
-The best result within the given time limit of 150 seconds was achieved with seed 43, yielding a score of 588.
-Additionally, we extended the time limit to 30 minutes using seed 15 and managed to achieve an exceptional score of 551.
+The best result within the given time limit of 150 seconds was achieved with seed 15, yielding a score of 593.
+Additionally, we extended the time limit to 30 minutes using the same seed and managed to achieve an exceptional score of 553.

 ## Conclusion